jaqwebsite/jaqwebsite.github.io/articles/i-am-music-review.md

 the lyrics of this song are so hard but the intro is way too long imo itd hit just as hard if it was like a quarter of the time. the gunshot is hard idc
 **MOJO JOJO (ft kendrick) - 4/10**
-kendrick is one of my goats but he sold this feature so much man he had the opportunity to go crazy on a trap beat like he did on tHat part (ADD A LINK HERE), but instead hes relegated to this zesty ahh intro and stupid ad libs :broken_heart:
+kendrick is one of my goats but he sold this feature so much man he had the opportunity to go crazy on a trap beat like he did on [tHat part](https://youtu.be/HihM1vKWRcA?t=110), but instead hes relegated to this zesty ahh intro and stupid ad libs :broken_heart:
 **PHILLY (ft travis) - 6.5/10**
 beat and travis feature are decent but nun special **RADAR - 9.5/10**